markd2/MarkDnD/ThirdAdventure/OutOfTheBoxNotes.md

 * Menagerie - 7 (medium)
 * Mirror, Mirror - 3 (easy)
 * Mirrors of the Soul - Any
-* One Crow, Two Crow, Three Crow, Scarecrow - 2 (easy)
+* One Crow, Two Crow, Three Crow, Scarecrow - 2 (easy) - Scarecrows in fields / flock of crows/ravens
 * Passenger - 2 (medium)
 * Pay to Play - Any (low-to-mid levels)
 * Phoba's Bet - 12 (hard)